 While backhoe operators don’t need certification, they need to obtain a commercial driver’s license (CDL) in order to drive their backhoes from site to site.
 Each state has its own requirement for granting licensure.

-The average hourly rate for Heavy Equipment Operator ranges from $25 to $34 with the average hourly pay of $30.
-The total hourly cash compensation, which includes base and short-term incentives, can vary anywhere from $26 to $36 with the average total hourly cash compensation of $32.
+The average hourly rate for Heavy Equipment operators ranges from $25 to $34 with an average hourly pay of $30.
+The total hourly cash compensation, which includes a base and short-term incentives, can vary anywhere from $26 to $36 with the average total hourly cash compensation of $32.

 The most read

-Backhoe is a type of excavating equipment, or digger, consisting of a digging bucket on the end of a two-part articulated arm.
-It is typically mounted on the back of a tractor or front loader, the latter forming a ‘backhoe loader’.
+A backhoe is a type of excavating equipment, or digger, consisting of a digging bucket on the end of a two-part articulated arm